2,4-diaminopentanoate dehydrogenase

-The 4 substrates of this enzyme are 2,4-diaminopentanoate, H_{2}O, NAD^{+}, and NADP^{+}, whereas its 5 products are 2-amino-4-oxopentanoate, NH_{3}, NADH, NADPH, and H^{+}.
+The substrates of this enzyme are (2R,4S)-2,4-diaminopentanoic acid, water, and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are (2R)-2-amino-4-oxopentanoic acid, reduced NADH, ammonia, and a proton.
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 2,4-diaminopentanoate:NAD(P)+ oxidoreductase (deaminating).
 This enzyme is also called 2,4-diaminopentanoic acid C4 dehydrogenase.
 This enzyme participates in 3 metabolic pathways: lysine degradation, arginine and proline metabolism, and d-arginine and d-ornithine metabolism.